 Benefits of a Profit Sharing Plan

-- Flexibility in Contributions: Employers can decide each year how much to contribute based on the company's profitability.
-This makes it an versatile option for businesses with changing earnings.
+- Flexibility in Contributions: Employers can determine each year how much to contribute based on the company's profitability.
+This makes it an adaptable option for businesses with variable earnings.

-- High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $$66k for this year, making it a advantageous option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $66,000 for the current year, making it a beneficial option for employee benefits.

 Setting Up a Profit Sharing Plan